ispc/ispc/README.md

 --------

-``ispc`` compiles a C-based SPMD programming language to run on the SIMD units of CPUs; it frequently provides a 3x or more speedup on CPUs with 4-wide vector SSE units and 5x-6x on CPUs with 8-wide AVX vector units, without any of the difficulty of writing intrinsics code.
+``ispc`` compiles a C-based SPMD programming language to run on the SIMD units of CPUs or GPUs; it frequently provides a 3x or more speedup on architectures with 4-wide vector SSE units and 5x-6x on architectures with 8-wide AVX vector units, without any of the difficulty of writing intrinsics code.
 Parallelization across multiple cores is also supported by ``ispc``, making it possible to write programs that achieve performance improvement that scales